huyingjie/notebook/source/neuroscience/depression.md

 3. isolate the cue
   * location
   * time of day
-  * an emtoional state
+  * an emotional state

     more aware of current emotional state
   * the action done right before craving: preceding events
   * other people
 4. come up with a plan of action
-5. reptition for the same tasks
+5. repetition for the same tasks

-why develp bad habits
+why develop bad habits

 1. because nothing else to take up time
 2. relieve stress